 4.1.4.
 Inform the Processor of any restriction required to the processing of any Processed Data, regardless if required by a Data Subject or instructed by a relevant data protection supervisory authority;

 4.1.5.
-Keep the Processor up to date about the Processed Data or any other relevant information for its processing by the Processor or by its Sub-processors, namely about any notification or request for information from a relevant data supervisory authority.
+Keep the Processor up to date about the Processed Data or any other relevant information for its processing by the Processor or by its Sub-Processors, namely about any notification or request for information from a relevant data supervisory authority.

 5. Obligations of the Processor